aio-libs/aiohttp/docs/contributing.rst

    <https://github.com/aio-libs/aiohttp/issues/new>`_ for related bugs.

-   If you feel like there are important points in the locked discussions, please include those exceprts into that new issue.
+   If you feel like there are important points in the locked discussions, please include those excerpts into that new issue.

 Preconditions for running aiohttp test suite